amanda-practice20/recipe-metadata/pages/about.md

 ## About the Collection

 This is a collection of family recipes, sorted by category and recipe source.
+The intention of this collection is to be used as a family resource, both for accessing recipe information and for viewing the handwritten notecards.
+The collection includes recipes made by family as well as borrowed recipes from family friends.